 - p.
 Open the test well door on Channel 1 and add 5 μ L of ATP Standard.
 Dispense directly into the test sample and do not allow reagent to flow down the side of the cuvette.
-Close the test well door. - Question of the section of the section of the section peaks and then begins to deteriorate.
+Close the test well door. - q.
+Observe the luminescence reaction closely.
+Typically, the reaction peaks and then begins to deteriorate.
 The aim is to bring the signal peak to between 60% and 20% using the numbers on the left of the graph.
 If the peak is less than 60% and before the reaction starts to deteriorate, press the SET push button to increase the Luminescence Gain by one setting.
 [Using the SET push button, increase the Luminescence Gain by one step at a time until the tracing peaks between 60% and 20%.]
 If the reaction proceeds off scale or goes beyond 20%, do not attempt to decrease the gain to rectify.
 Instead repeat the test using the appropriate gain setting.